MercuriusDream/CBS_Parse_Test/README.md

 a Basic [K-CBS](https://www.dgovkorea.go.kr/service1/g2c_03/cbs) parser using the Requests.

-# Cons n Pros
+# Cons and Pros

 ### Pros
-* It Ain't no got any external libs, only with default libs
+* It Ain't no got any external libs, only with default libs except the [Requests](https://pypi.org/project/requests/) Library.

 ### Cons
 * Poorly Made